MultiValue database: History

 Don Nelson designed the MultiValue data model in the early to mid-1960s.
 Dick Pick, a developer at TRW, worked on the first implementation of this model for the US Army in 1965.
-Pick considered the software to be in the public domain because it was written for the military.
-This was but the first dispute regarding MultiValue databases that was addressed by the courts.
+Pick considered the software to be in the public domain because it was written for the military, this was but the first dispute regarding MultiValue databases that was addressed by the courts.

 Ken Simms wrote DataBASIC, sometimes known as S-BASIC, in the mid-1970s.
 It was based on Dartmouth BASIC, but had enhanced features for data management.
-Simms played a lot of Star Trek while developing the language, in order to have the language function to his satisfaction.
+Simms played a lot of Star Trek (a text-based early computer game originally written in Dartmouth BASIC) while developing the language, to ensure that DataBASIC functioned to his satisfaction.

 Three of the implementations of MultiValue - PICK version R77, Microdata Reality 3.x, and Prime Information 1.0 - were very similar.
 In spite of attempts to standardize, particularly by International Spectrum and the Spectrum Manufacturers Association, who designed a logo for all to use, there are no standards across MultiValue implementations.
 Subsequently, these flavors diverged, although with some cross-over.
 These streams of MultiValue database development could be classified as one stemming from PICK R83, one from Microdata Reality, and one from Prime Information.
 Because of the differences, some implementations have provisions for supporting several flavors of the languages.
 An attempt to document the similarities and differences can be found at the Post-Relational Database Reference (PRDB).

-Marketing groups and others in the industry over the years have classified MultiValue databases as pre-relational, post-relational, relational, and embedded, with detractors often classifying it as legacy.
-It could now be classified as NoSQL.
-With a data model that aligns well with JSON and XML and that permits access with or without the use of SQL.

 One reasonable hypothesis for this data model lasting 50 years, with new database implementations of the model even in the 21st century is that it provides inexpensive database solutions.
-Historically, with industry benchmarks tied to SQL transactions, this has been a difficult hypothesis to test, although there are considerable anecdotes of failed attempts to get the functionality of a MultiValue application into a relational database framework.

-In spite of a history of more than 40 years of implementations, starting with TRW, many in the MultiValue industry have remained current so that various MultiValue implementations now employ object-oriented versions of Data/BASIC, support AJAX frameworks, and because no one needs to use SQL (but some can) with these databases, they fit under the NoSQL umbrella.
-In fact, MultiValue developers were the first to acquire nosql domain names, likely prior to other database products classifying their offerings as NoSQL as well.
-MultiValue is a seasoned data model with several vendors competing in the MultiValue space.
-It has been continuously enhanced over the years.